Advocate Now

 On a Local Level

 FLOCK ALPRs: Contact your local select person, mayor’s office, and/or local police department to find out if your community uses Flock Safety’s automated license plate readers (ALPRs).
 Information about your movements might be going into a national database!
-For more information and what to do about it, go here.
+For more information and what to do about it, go to:

 LOCAL ELECTIONS Don’t forget to vote for you local Select Board, City Council, School Committee, or Library Board.
 These policy makers make decisions that can impact the lives of you and your family.